Sue: I like this one already. We’re on location and it’s got a Land Rover in it.

 Me: Thanks for that, Nicol.

-As the voice of Stevens’ boss continues to make its presence felt, Sue believes that she’s watching a sequel to The Invasion.
+As the voice of Stevens’ boss continues to make its presence felt, Sue thinks she’s watching a sequel to The Invasion.

-Sue: Is it the same guy who ordered Packer around in that Patrick Troughton story?
+Sue: Is it the guy who ordered Packer around in that Patrick Troughton story?

 Me: No, it isn’t him.